1967 NHL expansion: Opposition

 Canadian fans, including Prime Minister Lester Pearson, were irate that no Canadian teams were added, particularly since Vancouver had been generally considered a lock for a team.
-Internal considerations took a hand in that since as Montreal and Toronto were not interested in sharing CBC television revenues with another Canadian club, and Chicago owner Arthur Wirtz's support was reputedly contingent on the creation of a St. Louis team, although that city had not submitted a formal bid, to purchase the decrepit St. Louis Arena, which the Black Hawks ownership then also owned.
-Buffalo also nearly got a team over nearby Pittsburgh until Pittsburgh Steelers owner Art Rooney, who would serve as a minority investor in the Penguins early years, persuaded the Norris brothers, whom he knew through their common interest in horse racing, to vote for Pittsburgh in the expansion process.
-Vancouver and Buffalo both subsequently received teams for the NHL's next expansion in 1970.
+Internal considerations played a role in this decision.
+Montreal and Toronto were not interested in sharing CBC television revenues with another Canadian club.Additionally, Chicago owner Arthur Wirtz’s support was reportedly contingent upon the establishment of a St. Louis team to buy the St. Louis Arena from them.
+However, that city did not submit a bid for a franchise.
+Toronto also blocked Buffalo's application because the Leafs' representative on the Board of Governors, Stafford Smythe, felt they were too close to their market.

 On a more general note, many traditionalists resisted expansion, claiming it would dilute the talent in the league.
-Even some proponents of expansion were worried at the idea of immediately doubling the NHL's size and wanted to ease teams in gradually, as Major League Baseball was doing.
+Even some proponents of expansion were worried at the idea of immediately doubling the NHL's size.